Best things to do in Stanthorpe and Granite Belt Region

 Speaking of local wine, if you’ve ever wanted to try making some, Stanthorpe is the place.
 Queensland College of Wine Tourism’s ‘Winemaker for a Weekend’ program lets you spend two days learning how to pick, crush, and press grapes and the art of fermentation.

-There is plenty of delicious local food and wine served up over the weekend although you have to come back some months later to try your own wine once the bottling process is complete.
+Plenty of delicious local food and wine are served over the weekend, although you must come back some months later to try your own wine once the bottling process is complete.

 Location: 22 Caves Road, Stanthorpe